EinScott/bon/README.md

 namespace System
 {
-    // We can no serialize Version!
+    // We can now serialize Version!
     [BonTarget]
     extension Version {}
 }
 ```

+In the rare case where the value that needs to be deserialized isn't actually mentioned anywhere in the code, ``[BonForcedTarget]`` can be used instead to make sure it's also always included in builds correctly.

 #### Polymorphism